material-components/material-components-ios/SpritedAnimationView/README.md

 # SpritedAnimationView

-This control provides performance benefits over animating an array of images with a UIImageView.
+This control provides an alternative to animating an array of images with a UIImageView.
 Only a single image composed of individual sprite frames is used, and animation simply consists of updating the layer contentsRect.

 ## Requirements